RV Buyers' Guide – Working Out a Budget for Your First Motorhome

 To buy new or secondhand

-Sometimes you can’t beat purchasing something brand, spanking new.
-A motorhome straight off the factory floor will bring you peace of mind knowing it’s under warranty for the first few years.
+Sometimes, you can’t beat purchasing something brand new.
+A motorhome straight off the factory floor will bring you peace of mind, knowing it’s under warranty for the first few years.

 But budgets don’t always stretch that far, and there’s an excellent secondhand market of RV dealers in New Zealand.
-Often ex-rental campervans can come extensively refurbished with a warranty.
+Ex-rental campervans are often extensively refurbished and come with a warranty.

-If you’re considering secondhand, make sure the after sales support in place is second-to-none.
+If you’re considering secondhand, make sure the after sales support is second-to-none.

 Important factors to consider

-It’s vital to understand who you’re buying from and what’s included in the price you’re paying.
-Think about the following points before going through with a purchase.
+It’s vital to understand who you’re buying from and what’s included in the price.
+Before making a purchase, consider:

-• Look carefully at the purchase price — does it include GST and on-road costs?
+• The price — does it include GST and on-road costs?

-• What does the warranty cover and for how long?
-Are maintenance and repairs included under it?
+• What's covered under the warranty and for how long — are maintenance and repairs included?

-• How reputable is the dealership?
-Is it well regarded with a proven track record and excellent customer reviews?
-Do they offer an after sales service?
+• The reputation of the dealership — is it well regarded with a proven track record, excellent customer reviews and after sales service?

-• How often will you need to service the vehicle and how much will it cost?
-How easily available are parts and support?
+• How often you'll need to service the RV and how much that will cost — how easily available are parts and support?

 Overview of the sale price of a motorhome